manuelclavel/vgupe2020/day3.md

 ## Presentations:  Homework #2

-### Homework Day2.1: _Design/describe interfaces [client-server]
+### Homework Day 2.1: _Design/describe interfaces [client-server] Presentation-Logic_

-Presentation-Logic_
+#### Notes
 * unique identifiers known/agreed upon by presentation/client and
 logic/server: cityId, venueId, courtId, userId/playerId, bookingId, statusId.
 * success/errorCode known/agreed upon by client and server
-* ordering (if any), when response is a list/array
+* ordering (if any), when response is a list/array, known/agreed upon by client and server
-* structure (if any), when response contains (potentially) structured data.
-* constraints known/agreed upon by client and server:
+* structure (if any), when response contains (potentially) structured data, known/agreed upon by client and server
-  * each court belongs to exactly one venue;
-  * each venue belongs to exactly one city;

 #### _getAvailableSlots_
 * __Description__: for a given day and cityId, get all the slots available: